Lego Ninjago: Video games and apps

 The characters from the Ninjago theme have appeared in a wide variety of video games and mobile apps.
 In the same year as its initial launch, the Ninjago brand was introduced into the gaming world with the development of a video game titled Lego Battles: Ninjago, which was released on 12 April 2011.
 It was produced by TT Games and developed by Hellbent Games.
 In the same year, a Ninjago themed world was introduced to the massively multiplayer online game Lego Universe on 20 September 2011.
 On 22 March 2012, an app developed by The Lego Group titled Rise of the Snakes was released for iOS.
 It was produced to accompany the first season of the television series titled Rise of the Snakes.
 On 21 January 2014, a game was released for iOS titled Lego Ninjago Rebooted, which was developed by The Lego Group.
 It is an action game that involves running and dodging obstacles while navigating a tower.
 On 29 July 2014, a video game titled Lego Ninjago: Nindroids was also released.
 The two games are based on the third season titled Rebooted.
 An action game titled Lego Ninjago: Tournament was released on 23 January 2015 for iOS, developed by The Lego Group, which was based on the fourth season titled Tournament of Elements.
-In the same year, another video game titled Lego Ninjago: Shadow of Ronin was released on 24 March 2015 based on Possession the fifth season of the show, which was developed by TT Fusion.
+In the same year, another video game titled Lego Ninjago: Shadow of Ronin was released on 24 March 2015 set between the fourth season and Possession, the fifth season of the show, which was developed by TT Fusion.
 In 2016, the sixth season of the show titled Skybound was accompanied by the release of a web and app game titled Lego Ninjago: Skybound.
 It was developed by The Lego Group and is a side-scrolling platform game.
 To accompany the release of The Lego Ninjago Movie, an action-adventure video game titled The Lego Ninjago Movie Video Game was released in 2017 for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 The game was released on 22 September 2017 and featured the characters and locations from the movie.
 On 26 April 2018, a mobile riding game titled Ride Ninja was released for Android and iOS to coincide with the eighth season of the show titled Sons of Garmadon.
 It was developed by Amuzo Games and published by The Lego Group.